 -avoid stairs and jumping

 -be loved and spoiled!!

-The unfortunate truth is that any patient who has suffered a ruptured ACL will be best treated by the surgical exploration and restabilization of that knee.
+The unfortunate truth is that any patient over 20# who has suffered a ruptured ACL will be best treated by the surgical exploration and restabilization of that knee.
 Unfortunately, we cannot simply repair the ACL, as it has no blood supply and thus would never heal.
-You can order various splints and braces over the internet, but I just have never seen them work.
+You can order various splints and braces over the internet, but the honest truth is that they don’t work.
 Our goals during such a procedure are to…

 a) remove all damaged tissue from the joint;

 b) assess and remove any torn joint cartilage;

 YOU SHOULD BE AWARE THAT SURGERY WILL NOT RETURN YOUR PET’S KNEE TO “NORMAL”.
 Rather, our goal is to minimize knee instability and the progression of painful arthritis, and thus offer your pet maximal quality of life.
 There are two components to the success of a surgical knee restabilization procedure.
 The first is the experience and skill of the surgeon you select to perform the desired procedure.
 The second is YOU AND YOUR AFTERCARE AT HOME.
 The aftercare recommendations vary with the type of surgery, patient, and surgeon, but in general they consist of…